Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 “It can’t be impossible, though.
 God wouldn’t call us to an impossible schedule that would starve our sex life.”

 “Okay, Bill, here’s the deal.
-Before when things got crazy, we’d call a time-out and head to a hotel for 48 hours and have a private marriage conference.
+Before when things got crazy, we’d call a time-out and head to a hotel for 48 hours.
+We’d have a private marriage conference.
 Just order room service and have sex and relax.
 What if we tweak that idea?”

 “I’m listening…” “What if we make this an eight week book?
 You know, an eight-week fan-the-flame refresher course?
 But I think we need to test the idea ourselves for eight weeks and then write it.”